Top Online MSN-Nurse Practitioner Programs (2023-2024)

 Find NP Schools

-This list of online master of science in nursing (MSN) programs with a nurse practitioner (NP) specialization is ranked by our AdvanceU score, which factors cost, admissions flexibility, and program variety.
+This comprehensive list of online master of science in nursing (MSN) programs with a nurse practitioner (NP) specialization is ranked by our AdvanceU score, which factors in cost, admissions flexibility, and program variety.

 Typically, online MSN-NP programs require applicants to hold a bachelor of science in nursing (BSN) degree.
 However, some institutions offer MSN degree paths for registered nurses (RNs) prepared with a non-nursing bachelor’s degree, associate’s degree, or in rare cases, a nursing diploma.
 This guide focuses on those programs that accept BSN-prepared RNs.